By Haylee Hackenberg

 I’m a writer, and a good portion of my work is taken up by resume and career advancement related writing and coaching.
-My job allows me to speak to some really incredible people, many of whom are women.
-In fact, “incredible” doesn’t quite cover it.
-I’m talking human rights advocates, extraordinary women who have dedicated their careers to the most vulnerable in our community, and a startling number of women who have overcome adversity to excel in careers that would have preferred them to stay within their designated “lesser” roles of wife and mother.
+My job allows me to speak to some fierce AF women – I’m talking human rights advocates, extraordinary women who have dedicated their careers to the most vulnerable in our community, and a startling number of women who have overcome adversity to excel in careers that would have preferred them to stay within their designated “lesser” roles of wife and mother.

 One of the most startling things I notice about the women I speak to, is the language they use in regards to their own achievements.
-In direct contrast to their male counterparts, the women I have the pleasure of working with have the propensity to consistently downplay their achievements.
+In direct contrast to their male counterparts, these women consistently downplay their achievements.
 Where males are taught from an early age to claim every victory as their own, females are taught to blend in.
-Don’t disrupt.
+Don’t #disrupt.
 Keep it quiet.
 Women supporting women is a powerful thing, and that has to include ourselves.
-With this in mind, here are my tips for selling yourself and owning it.

 The most common problem I hear from women when trying to spruik their careers, is using the word “just” to completely obliterate the excellence of what they have achieved.
 You didn’t “just prepare a brief”, you wrote a brief that was so succinctly and superbly composed, that it drove great change!